theflameguy/Django-Video_Subtitles/README.md

 ![git clone command image](Screenshots/Screenshot%20(20).png)

-To know more check the Video available in the Screenshots folder
+To preview the project check the Video available in the Screenshots folder